GEORGE BROWN COLLEGE’S Tall wood, MASS TIMBER BUILDING

-George Brown College is poised to transform Toronto’s skyline with the construction of a tall-wood, mass-timber, net-zero carbon emissions building called Limberlost Place.
-The 10-storey structure, an addition to Waterfront Campus, will be the first institutional building of its kind in Ontario.
+George Brown College's mass timber, net zero carbon emissions building, Limberlost Place, is poised to transform Toronto's skyline.
+The 10-storey structure is an addition to Waterfront Campus and will be the first institutional building of its kind in Ontario.

-The name of the building, inspired by the Limberlost Forest and Wildlife Reserve near Huntsville, Ont., was unveiled in December 2021, when Canadian business leader and philanthropist Jack Cockwell donated $10 million to George Brown College for the project, adding to his earlier donation to the college of $8 million in 2015.
+The building's name, inspired by the Limberlost Forest and Wildlife Reserve near Huntsville, Ont., was announced in December 2021 when Canadian business leader and philanthropist Jack Cockwell donated $10 million to George Brown College for the project, adding to his earlier donation to the college of $8 million in 2015.

-Construction is underway at the corner of Queens Quay East and Lower Sherbourne Street, just north of the Daphne Cockwell Centre for Health Sciences.
-Limberlost Place is scheduled to open in the summer of 2024.
+Construction is underway at the site on Queens Quay East at Dockside Drive, just north of the Daphne Cockwell Centre for Health Sciences.
+Limberlost Place will be completed by September 2024, and we'll welcome students into the building in January 2025.

 Limberlost Place will be a model of mass-timber construction and eco-friendly design.
 The building will harness green energy from the surrounding environment using solar chimneys, rooftop photovoltaics and deep-water cooling.

 Neat fact!
-Limberlost Place will contribute to meaningful revisions of the National and Provincial Building Code to allow for mass-timber buildings over six storeys.
+Limberlost Place will contribute to meaningful revisions of the national and provincial building codes to allow for mass-timber buildings over six storeys.

 Other highlights include: